violetavillamizara/nightClubDBProject/README.md

 By addressing these specific aspects, the database would help streamline operations, enhance customer experience, and provide valuable insights for business growth and development.

 ## Logical Model:
+Tables

+The database consists of the following tables:

+    employee_schedule: This table stores information about employee schedules, including the type of schedule (full-time or part-time), the number of hours worked per week, and the enter and exit hours.

+    disco_table: This table stores information about the nightclub's tables, including the table ID and its location.

+    reservation: This table stores information about reservations, including the customer ID, event ID, date, table ID, number of people, and payment status.

+    event: This table stores information about events, including the event name, date, start time, end time, description, entry fee, and artist ID.

+    consumption: This table stores information about consumption, including the item ID, quantity, and receipt ID.

+    artist: This table stores information about the nightclub's artists, including the artist ID, name, description, phone number, and music genre.

+    membership: This table stores information about the nightclub's memberships, including the membership ID, type, description, preferences, and status.

+    event_employee: This table stores information about which employees are assigned to which events.
+    receipt: This table stores information about receipts, including the receipt ID, table ID, date and time, and payment method.

+    employee: This table stores information about the nightclub's employees, including the employee ID, name, last name, role, phone number, email address, gender (optional), date of birth, address, and schedule ID.

+    customer: This table stores information about the nightclub's customers, including the customer ID, name, last name, gender (optional), date of birth, phone number, email address, address, and membership ID.

+    inventory: This table stores information about the nightclub's inventory, including the item ID, item name, item type, item code, quantity, and price.

+Relationships

+The tables are related to each other in the following ways:

+The event_employee table has a foreign key constraint that references the event table.
+This means that each record in the event_employee table must have a corresponding record in the event table with the same event ID.

+    The consumption table has a foreign key constraint that references the receipt table.
+This means that each record in the consumption table must have a corresponding record in the receipt table with the same receipt ID.

+    The event table has a foreign key constraint that references the artist table.
+This means that each record in the event table must have a corresponding record in the artist table with the same artist ID.

+    The employee table has a foreign key constraint that references the employee_schedule table.
+This means that each record in the employee table must have a corresponding record in the employee_schedule table with the same schedule ID.

+    The reservation table has a foreign key constraint that references the event table.
+This means that each record in the reservation table must have a corresponding record in the event table with the same event ID.

+    The receipt table has a foreign key constraint that references the disco_table table.
+This means that each record in the receipt table must have a corresponding record in the disco_table table with the same table ID.

+    The customer table has a foreign key constraint that references the membership table.
+This means that each record in the customer table must have a corresponding record in the membership table with the same membership ID.

+    The reservation table has a foreign key constraint that references the disco_table table.
+This means that each record in the reservation table must have a corresponding record in the disco_table table with the same table ID.

+    The reservation table has a foreign key constraint that references the customer table.
+This means that each record in the reservation table must have a corresponding record in the customer table with the same customer ID.

+    The event_employee table has a foreign key constraint that references the employee table.
+This means that each record in the event_employee table must have a corresponding record in the employee table with the same employee ID.

+    The consumption table has a foreign key constraint that references the inventory table.
+This means that each record in the consumption table must have a corresponding record in the inventory table with the same item ID.

     Primary Entities:
         Customer: